loglux/auto-math-for-obsidian/README.md

 ### 🪶 Notes

-- The plugin works fully offline and doesn’t require any external dependencies.
+- The plugin works fully offline and doesn't require any external dependencies.

-- Uses plain JSON and Obsidian’s own vault API.
+- Uses plain JSON and Obsidian's own vault API.

 - Safe to edit while running — changes are detected automatically.